Homeschooling in preschool is going to be difficult, mostly because this is your very first year homeschooling!

 - Read as many picture books as you have time for!

 Tagging on to that last bullet point, go to the library often!

 Again, I would not use a formal curriculum for science in the preschool years.
 I suggest reading lots of picture books that include science information, exploring outside and having lots of conversations about what your child observes.

 Here are some examples:

 - Go outside and find frogs, worms, spider webs, and bugs.
-Ask your child how does that bug walk.
-Can you jump like a frog.
+Ask your child how does that bug walks.
+Can you jump like a frog?
 Where do worms live?
 Why does the spider make a web?